 Something doesn’t look quite right?
 Here are two troubleshooting tips:

 - Oh no!
 It’s SO dark.
 Dark is what we’re going for here.
 The tops and sides will look burnt.
-If you fear that it’s getting too dark too quickly, place some foil on top.
+If you fear that it’s getting too dark too quickly, place some foil over the top.

 - Eek!
 It isn’t “burnt.”
 Our ovens are different, and hot and cold spots are common, especially in older ovens.
 But this is the cheesecake that is hard to mess up, remember?
 It’s okay if it’s not evenly dark.
 If your cheesecake is cooked through but you’d like darker, place it under the broiler for about 1 minute.
 It’s important that the oven rack is far enough away from the broiler so the parchment paper doesn’t catch on fire.
 Don’t walk away!
 Keep a close eye on it so that it doesn’t char or overcook.